Your pet's oral health is JUST as important as yours!

-Dental hygiene is as important for your pet’s health as it is for us.
+Dental hygiene is an important part of your pet's overall health.
 Dental disease, if left untreated leads to bacteria disseminating into the blood stream targeting kidney, heart, and liver that can cause permanent organ damage.

 Many of these problems can be avoided by having your pet’s teeth examined and professionally cleaned on a regular basis.

 - A yellowish-brownish plaque on the teeth near the gum line

 - Swollen and inflamed gums that tend to bleed

 - Reluctance to eat and acting depressed